siriobalmelli/notagit/README.md

 	are pulling?
 - Pen testing
 - Tests for gsb.sh (need a VM or at the very least a docker?)
-- Replace the `poop` error checking mechanism with a function call to a `do_fail()` function or similar.
-- Implement -i flag for repos; add a disabled repo to a disabled user
-- Implement -f flag to *create* a user/repo if it does not exist, when disabling; output -f flag when dumping

 ## Naming